Clery Act Compliance

 Policy Statement

-- Indiana University will comply with all obligations under the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, also known as the Clery Act, and related procedures established by the US Department of Education as outlined in The Handbook for Campus Safety and Security Reporting.
+- Indiana University will comply with all obligations under the Jeanne Clery Campus Safety Act, also known as the Clery Act, as referenced in 20 USC section 1092(f) and 34CFR § 668.46.

-- References to IUPD will refer to the IUPD division on each university campus.
+- References to IUPD refer to the IUPD division on each university campus.

 Reason for Policy